LuiseFreese/mermaid/docs/RELATIONSHIP_TYPES.md

 ### Creating Many-to-Many Relationships

 The web application fully supports many-to-many relationships when modeled using junction entities.
-This approach is actually preferred for Dataverse as it provides better control and flexibility:
+This approach is actually preferred for Dataverse as it provides better control and flexibility. **Recent improvements include enhanced detection and automatic handling of junction table patterns:**

 ```mermaid
 erDiagram